-View area Description

-Session Identifiers Displays the following information on the session's identifiers:

-State-current state of the session.

-Status-current status of the session as reported by SQL Server, such as:

-Sleeping-session is idle.
+Description Session Identifiers Displays the following information on the session's identifiers: State-current state of the session.
+Status-current status of the session as reported by SQL Server, such as: ■ Sleeping-session is idle.
 Runnable-SPID is currently executing.
 Dormant-same as Sleeping.

-Rollback-session is rolling back the transaction.
-Definition consists in unities for a recourse that is in the process of heirs for a distribution.

-Derwakeup-session is waiting for a resource that is in the process of being freed.
-The waitresource field should indicate the resource in question

-Spinloop-session is waiting while attempting to acquire a spinlock used for

-concurrent control on Symmetric Multi-Processing (SMP) systems.
+Dallback account is relian back the transaction Rollback-session is rolling back the transaction.
+Defwakeup-session is waiting for a resource that is in the process of being freed.
+The waitresource field should indicate the resource in question.
+Spinloop-session is waiting while attempting to acquire a spinlock used for concurrent control on Symmetric Multi-Processing (SMP) systems.
 See SQL Server Books Online for more information.
 Login Time-time the session started.
 Last Batch Time-if the session is currently executing a batch this field displays the time the batch started; otherwise it displays the time the previous batch finished executing.
 Duration-time elapsed since login time.
 Open Transactions-number of open transactions for the SPID.
 Parallel Sessions-current number of subthreads used to execute a batch in parallel.
 This counter is calculated from the ecid column in sysprocesses.
 It enables you to verify that SQL Server uses the best execution plan for the current statement.
 Blocked by-if the session is blocked by another session, displays the SPID of the blocker session.
 Wait Type-an internal SQL Server field that signifies the current wait identifier, used by the Collector to assign a Session State.
 Wait Time-if the session is waiting this field displays the current wait time in milliseconds.
 Connection A connection includes session identifiers, such as, database, login, machine, user and work type, as reported by sysprocesses.

-In ERP systems (if the appropriate ERP extension is installed), Precise for SQL Server replaces some identifiers as follows:
+In ERP systems (if the appropriate ERP extension is installed), Precise for SQL Server replaces some identifiers as follows: In SAP: ■ Login -> SAP User Work Type -&gt; Dialog, Update, Spool, Background, Enqueue Machine -&gt; User Application In PeopleSoft: ■ Login -> PS User ID Work Type -> Interactive, Batch In Siebel: ■ Login -> Siebel User Program -&gt; Siebel View Machine &gt; Siebel Server Machine -&gt; Siebel Server Work Type -&gt; Interactive, Batch, Background In COM+: ■ Work Type -> COM+

-In SAP:

-■ Login -> SAP User

-Work Type -> Dialog, Update, Spool, Background, Enqueue Machine -> User Application

-In PeopleSoft

-■ Login -> PS User ID

-■ Work Type -> Interactive, Batch

-In Siebel:

-■ Login -> Siebel User

-Program -> Siebel View

-Machine -> Siebel Server

-Work Type -> Interactive, Batch, Background

-In COM+:

-■ vvork type -> COM+